psycopg/psycopg/docs/basic/adapt.rst

-Because several Python objects could be considered JSON (dicts, lists, scalars, even date/time if using a dumps function customised to use them), Psycopg requires you to wrap what you want to dump as JSON into a wrapper: either `psycopg.types.json.Json` or `~psycopg.types.json.Jsonb`.
+Because several Python objects could be considered JSON (dicts, lists, scalars, even date/time if using a dumps function customised to use them), Psycopg requires you to wrap the object to dump as JSON into a wrapper: either `psycopg.types.json.Json` or `~psycopg.types.json.Jsonb`.

 .. code:: python